 With regard to open access data sharing, the Graham Institute does not collect or manage data.
 Rather, the Graham Institute makes final reports and other project outputs publicly available through its website and online database.
 If there are conflicts or concerns with publication timelines, the posting of project reports or outputs can be delayed following an approved timeline established by project PIs and Graham staff.
 Teams should discuss this with Graham staff during check-ins or interim reporting.

 Help me understand the reporting requirements.
-What do check-ins and mid-point reports entail?
+What do check-ins and midpoint reports entail?
 What about final project reports?

 Check-ins are verbal and consist of an informal meeting or phone call.
-The mid-point reports are short written summaries (typically 1-2 pages) that follow templates provided by Graham staff.
+The midpoint reports are short written summaries (typically 1-2 pages) that follow templates provided by Graham staff.

-Graham staff will also provide a template for final reports (typically 4-5 page) that describe the overall results and progress relating to the objectives and specific measures of success presented in the original proposal.
-Because these projects are intended to support decision-making and action, it is anticipated that the projects will yield additional outputs (such as, but not limited to, white papers, recommendations, tools, guidance, analyses).
+Graham staff will also provide a template for final reports (typically 4-5 pages) that describe the overall results and progress relating to the objectives and specific measures of success presented in the original proposal.
+Given the goals of the funding opportunity, it is expected that the primary outputs of the projects will address end user needs and support decision-making and action.
+These outputs may include, but are not limited to, recommendations, tools, guidance, analyses, white papers, etc..
 These should be shared with Graham, as appropriate.
 The details of the final reporting will be discussed during the project check-ins.